stellar-deprecated/solar/README.md

 # kelp

-Kelp is a front-end framework developed specifically for modular apps.
+Kelp is a front-end framework developed specifically for modular apps with cross organization shared widgets.

-## 2 minute overview
-### Goals
-- Reusable & cross organizational modularity (adding classes to items not always possible)
-- Mobile first
+## Getting started
+Before writing css on the consumer level (widgets and states), please have look through the style guide and have a general understanding of how kelp works.
+Before writing css on the framework level (core and extensions) or starting a new `kelp` project, please read the architecture overview.

+## Design philosophies/goals
+The design decision of `kelp` has been influenced by these main goals:
+- **Mobile first**: creating a mobile site THEN scaling up to desktop
+- **Unopinionated design core**: including simple unopinionated look and feel for the core
+- **Easy to get started**: favoring simplicity for the 90% of use cases over the 10% complex
+- **Cross organizational**: enabling easy sharing of widgets to work across multiple organizations

-### Conventions
+## Conventions
-Kelp is more than just a set of sass files.
+Kelp is more than just a set of sass/js files.
 It is also set of conventions.
-Kelp modules and consumers should follow the kelp conventions.
+Kelp extensions and consumers should follow the kelp conventions.
 These conventions are designed to enable developers to write css in a unified, clean, and modular way.

 These conventions should be keep the css organized while still being easy to understand.
 Developers new to this framework should be able to write code meaningfully without being bogged down by heavy conventions.

+## Architecture

+### File architecture
+There are multiple layers in the `kelp` ecosystem.
+In order from general/global to specific:
+- Core
+- Extensions (including themes)
+- States
+- Widgets

 ### Library vs styles
 In the kelp framework, there is a distinction between two sets of files in a module: a library and styles: